crcr-hub/smartlearn/README.md

 ### For Students
 - Register and login using JWT authentication
 - Enroll in public courses
-- View and update profile (with profile picture and address)
+- View and update profile
 - Chat with instructors in real-time (WebSocket via Django Channels)

 ###  For Teachers
 - Register accounts
-- Dashboard with Transactions and Students
+- Dashboard showing enrolled students and transactions
 - Add abd Access to course data
 - Update profile and change password
 - Live chat support with enrolled students